Some mad people are bidding over $80,000 for an RTX 3080 right now

 Heck, one’s already been sold for a ridiculous $50,000 in just the last few minutes.
 Madness.

 Needless to say, you shouldn’t be paying anywhere near these sorts of prices for the RTX 3080, especially when it’s “only” meant to cost £649 / $699.
-To get one at a reasonable price, be sure to keep an eye on our regularly updated RTX 3080 hub page, where I’ll be adding in more pricing and availability information as soon as it comes through.
+To get one at a reasonable price, be sure to keep an eye on our regularly updated RTX 3080 hub page, where I’ll be adding in more pricing and availability information as soon as it comes through (although if you want to be really sensible about it, you should probably wait until AMD unveils their Big Navi cards at the end of October before you even think about laying any kind of money down anywhere).

 At the moment, the RTX 3080 is pretty much sold out everywhere in the US, but some UK retailers are taking pre-orders with availability as early as tomorrow.
 Most retailers are expecting delays of at least a week, though, but the following from Ebuyer and Overclockers UK are probably the fastest way to get your hands on one right now: